Heart-Healthy Diet Guidelines

 - Replace saturated and trans fats with unsaturated fats from plant and fish oils.

 - Restrict your sodium (salt) intake.
-Try to limit sodium intake to less than 1,500 milligrams a day.
-This target is especially important for middle-aged and older people, African-Americans, and people with high blood pressure.
-The DASH diet is a good example of a heart-healthy eating plan that limits sodium intake.
+Reducing sodium is especially important for middle-aged and older people, African-Americans, and people with high blood pressure.
+The DASH diet is a good example of a heart-healthy eating plan that limits sodium intake

 - Choose nutrient-rich fruits instead of beverages and processed foods that contain added sugars